JordanTwz/orbital-2025/README.md

 ## MealCraft: Starting Guide

 Welcome to **MealCraft**!
 This guide will help you run both the back-end server and the mobile app on your Windows PC and phone.
-We’ll assume everything ends up in your **Downloads** folder.
+We'll assume everything ends up in your **Downloads** folder.

-> **Tip:** If at any point you see a command prompt error, don’t panic - just follow the troubleshooting tips at the end.
+> **Tip:** If at any point you see a command prompt error, don't panic - just follow the troubleshooting tips at the end.